archetype-org/golem/README.md

 golem init
 ```

-Sail (CRM) Template — this template includes all the piping in the CRUD template as well as an opinionated setup for serving Sail UI from the same agent, inlcuding separation of UI components into files.
+##### Sail (CRM) Template

+This template includes all the piping in the CRUD template as well as an opinionated setup for serving Sail UI from the same agent, inlcuding separation of UI components into files.

 ```
 golem new <my-project> sail